jovotech/jovo-framework/docs/02_cli/README.md

 ### Platform Commands

+Platform commands are used to interact with the voice platforms (Amazon Alexa or Google Assistant/Dialogflow).
+You don't have to use these commands if you just want to maintain the language/interaction models on the respective developer platforms.

 #### jovo init

-`jovo init` is the command to create initialize a voice platform project to use with the Jovo Framework.
-This will create or update a file `app.json` with all the information needed to later `build` the language models.
+`jovo init` is the command to initialize a voice platform project to use with the Jovo Framework.
+This will create or update a file `app.json` with all the information needed to later [`build`](#jovo-build) the language models.

 To create it, use the following command: